gsominsk/ai-trading-tool/memory-bank/activeContext.md

 Complete project history (1,208 lines) archived in [`memory-bank/archive/activeContext.md`](memory-bank/archive/activeContext.md).

 ## Current Focus
-**🚀 PHASE 2 COMPLETE: Core TradingCycle Logic Implemented**
+**🚀 PHASE 3 COMPLETE: OMS Persistence & Integration**
-- The core logic of the `TradingCycle` has been implemented, including order status synchronization, interaction with a stubbed AI, and order placement orchestration.
-- A full suite of unit tests has been developed for the new logic, and all tests are passing.
+- The `OrderManagementSystem` has been refactored to use the Repository Pattern, ensuring its state is persisted between runs.
+- This solves a critical testing flaw, allowing for the full lifecycle of orders to be tracked and validated.
+- A comprehensive debugging session was completed, fixing numerous latent bugs in the test suite and ensuring all 289 tests now pass.
-- The project is now ready for Phase 3, where stubs will be replaced with minimal working implementations for integration testing.
+- The system is now more robust, architecturally sound, and ready for the next phase of development.

 ## Recent Changes (Last 10 Entries)
+[2025-08-06 20:58:00] - **MILESTONE: Phase 3 (Persistence & Integration) Completed**
+- **Context**: The third phase, focused on making the `OrderManagementSystem` stateful and fixing latent test suite issues, has been successfully completed.
+- **Key Achievements**:
+    - Implemented the **Repository Pattern** to decouple persistence logic from the `OMS`.
+    - Created `OrderRepository` to handle JSON serialization, making the system modular and testable.
+    - Refactored `OMS` to use Dependency Injection, accepting the repository via its constructor.
+    - Fixed a series of critical, unrelated bugs in the test suite (`pytest` collection errors, mock object errors, and a cascading logging failure) that were revealed during integration.
+- **Outcome**: All 289 tests are passing.
+The `OMS` is now stateful, the architecture is cleaner, and the test suite is significantly more robust.
+The project is stable and ready for the next development phase.

 [2025-08-06 19:34:00] - **MILESTONE: Phase 2 (Core Logic) Completed**
 - **Context**: The second phase of the Trading Engine implementation, focused on building the core logic within the `TradingCycle`, has been successfully completed.
 - **Key Achievements**: